Exterior Painters Commonly Missed Areas

-Exterior trim is none to expand and contract and this is especially true for window trim.
+Exterior trim is known to expand and contract, and this is especially true for window trim.
 It may not be as noticeable, but window nosing needs painting and sealing underneath just as much as any other area.

 Premium exterior caulking will expand and contract at a rate that permits such movement without cracking.
 If you add a couple of thick coats of paint, the trim around your windows will hold up even better over time.

 So, we have covered four significant areas that house painters typically overlook.
 But there are a few more notable mentions related to exterior painting applications and durability to consider.

 Quality paint, caulk, and primers are critical to exterior paint coatings, withstanding the influx of temperatures and increased moisture levels without cracking or failing.
 At its core, long-lasting water-based exterior paint and caulk must be thick and flexible to hold up over time.